fmalina/revisions-blocl/help/bedroompresentation.md

 * [Broadband access](/help/why-provide-internet-access), a big selling point.

-You can find most things you need by visiting [Argos](http://bit.ly/8gN898) and if you’re looking for a bed [check here](/help/buying-new-beds).
+You can find most things you need by visiting Argos and Ikea.

 Remember that if you claim the £4250 [tax free rent a room